-When you’re hosting a party or an event, the last thing you want is to cut corners on food safety.
-The guilt of giving someone a dodgy tummy is enough, but a lack of food safety could be dangerous.
-So here’s our tips to make sure your party or event catering goes without a hitch.
+When you’re hosting a party, the last thing you want is to cut corners on food safety.
+The guilt of making someone ill is enough, but a lack of food safety could be dangerous.
+So here’s our tips to make sure your party goes without a hitch.

 Firstly, give yourself plenty of time to prepare food - you'll save time and ease any time pressures.

 - Keep food in the fridge until it’s needed.
 And if you’re short on fridge space, move wine and beer into buckets of ice, or somewhere cool like a cellar.

 - Even if people are waiting to eat, don’t reduce cooking times.
 Better safe than fast.

 - Food should be steaming hot all the way through to kill bacteria.
 Use a food thermometer to check it has a core temperature of 75°C to be safe.

 During barbeque season the temptation is to try and cook everything at the speed of light before the rain comes on.
 But nobody wants an undercooked burger, so here's how to avoid giving guests sore stomachs instead of full ones.

 - Make sure any frozen food is completely thawed before you cook it.

 - Keep raw meat in sealed containers, separate from other foods to avoid cross contamination.
 And use separate plates and utensils for raw meat.

 - Don’t use a sauce or marinade for cooked food that’s had raw meat in it.